HomiG/eRecruit-GUI-DB/README.md

 GOAL
 Create an application that aims to digitalize the reqruitment procedure.
 Recruiters add Job positions, where Candidates can apply for them.
-Total score assigment on each application by reqruiters.
+Total score assigment on each application by reqruiters, under an elegant GUI.

 LEARN
 1) In depth understanding of JDBC and JavaFX